k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: quest leader not engaging player after quest completion
 - Fix: Illithids playing Convict role did not have psionic wave
 - Fix: warning when eating corpse
+- Fix: alignment hit when killing a mind flayer that started out as a peaceful monster and was transformed by a mind flayer larva